fyfrey/seq-tag-sim/README.md

 The designated use case is to ease and speed up the tedious process of selecting suitable auxiliary training data for neural networks using multi-task learning to augment the primary training with auxiliary data.
 Knowing the similarity between the training dataset and different auxiliary datasets quickly allows selecting the most similar dataset, which should also provide the most improvement of the neural network's performance on the main task.

-The program computes multiple similarity measures at once.
 There are no restrictions on the tagsets used in the datasets.
-Arbitrary sequence tagging task / datasets can be compared.
+Arbitrary sequence tagging tasks / datasets can be compared.
-As of now, the similarity computation is only working well for tasks where each token is tagged individually, e.g. part-of-speech (POS) tagging, or the grouped tokens are short, e.g. named entity recognition (NER).
+As of now, the similarity computation has primarily been tested on tasks where each token is tagged individually, e.g. part-of-speech (POS) tagging, or the grouped tokens are short, e.g. named entity recognition (NER).

 ## Installation